 Financial instruments, which potentially subject the Company to concentration of credit risk, consist primarily of trade receivables.
 However, concentrations of credit risk are limited due to the large number of customers comprising the Company's customer base and their dispersion across different business and geographic areas.
 The Company monitors its exposure to credit losses and maintains an allowance for anticipated losses.
 A significant change in the liquidity or financial position of one or more of the Company's customers could result in an increase in the allowance for anticipated losses.
 To reduce credit risk, the Company performs credit checks on certain customers.
-No single customer accounted for more than 3%, 4% and 4% of revenue for the years ended May 26, 2012, May 28, 2011 and May 29, 2010, respectively.
+No single customer accounted for more than 4%, 3% and 4% of revenue for the years ended May 25, 2013, May 26, 2012 and May 28, 2011, respectively.

-11. Stockholders' Equity
+10. Stockholders' Equity

-In July 2007, the Company's board of directors approved a stock repurchase program, authorizing the repurchase, at the discretion of the Company's senior executives, of the Company's common stock for an aggregate dollar limit not to exceed \$150 million (the "July 2007 program").
-The July 2007 program had \$2.2 million remaining for purchases as of May 28, 2011, all of which was used during the three months ended August 27, 2011.
-In April 2011, the board of directors approved a new stock repurchase program, authorizing the purchase of common stock, at the discretion of the Company's senior executives, for an aggregate dollar limit not to exceed \$150 million (the "April 2011 program").
-The April 2011 program commenced when the July 2007 program's authorized limit had been met.
-During the years ended May 26, 2012 and May 28, 2011, the Company purchased approximately 3.9 million and 1.7 million shares of its common stock at an average price of \$11.61 and \$14.66 per share, respectively, on the open market for approximately \$45.4 million and \$24.4 million, respectively.
-As of May 26, 2012, approximately \$106.8 million remains available for future repurchases of our common stock under the April 2011 program.
+The Company's board of directors has periodically approved a stock repurchase program authorizing the repurchase, at the discretion of the Company's senior executives, of the Company's common stock for a designated aggregate dollar limit.
+The current program was authorized in April 2011 (the "April 2011 program") and set an aggregate dollar limit not to exceed \$150 million.
+During the years ended May 25, 2013 and May 26, 2012, the Company purchased approximately 2.9 million and 3.9 million shares of its common stock at an average price of \$11.75 and \$11.61 per share, respectively, on the open market for approximately \$34.2 million and \$45.4 million, respectively.
+As of May 25, 2013, approximately \$72.6 million remains available for future repurchases of our common stock under the April 2011 program.

 The Company has 70,000,000 authorized shares of common stock with a \$0.01 par value.
-At May 26, 2012 and May 28, 2011, there were 41,973,000 and 45,389,000 shares of common stock outstanding, respectively, all of which are voting.
+At May 25, 2013 and May 26, 2012, there were 39,705,000 and 41,973,000 shares of common stock outstanding, respectively, all of which are voting.

 The Company has authorized for issuance 5,000,000 shares of preferred stock with a \$0.01 par value.
 The board of directors has the authority to issue preferred stock in one or more series and to determine the related rights and preferences.
-No shares of preferred stock were outstanding as of May 26, 2012 and May 28, 2011.
+No shares of preferred stock were outstanding as of May 25, 2013 and May 26, 2012.